 - A student who needs access to medical prescription drugs in school shall leave them with the school health office.
 The parent must deliver the medication in its original container to the school.
-Permission and written directions from a physician concerning the medication shall be left with the school. - Students who are in possession and/or under the influence of prescription or over-the-counter drugs, and who have not followed the directions described above may be suspended for up to ten days.
-More serious consequences could result when it is determined that a student who is in possession and/or under the influence of prescription or over-the-counter drugs is participating in a situation where there is a higher degree of involvement (e.g., quantity of drugs, type of drugs). - Students who distribute prescription drugs to others shall be considered as distributing drugs for nonmedical purposes and shall be subject to a minimum ten days suspension with a referral to a hearing officer.
+Permission and written directions from a physician concerning the medication shall be left with the school. - Students who are in possession and/or under the influence of prescription or over-thecounter drugs, and who have not followed the directions described above may be suspended for up to ten days.
+More serious consequences could result when it is determined that a student who is in possession and/or under the influence of prescription or over-the-counter drugs is participating in a situation where there is a higher degree of involvement (e.g., quantity of drugs, type of drugs). - Students who distribute prescription drugs to others shall be considered as distributing drugs for nonmedical purposes and with a referral to an Administrator.
 More serious discipline, including expulsion, can be imposed depending on the circumstances or situation.